RyanCotsakis/Swarm/README.md

 # Swarm
-Shoot zombies, and don't get killed
+Shoot zombies, and don't get killed.
+Use missiles to shoot through your blockers, and kill the yellow zombies that avoid regular bullets.
+Collect the care packages that appear at the beginning of each level, to stock up on missiles and blockers.

 ###How To Play:
 - Move with the Arrow keys